 The device your are using.
 The choice of device will automatically determine the default linker configuration file and C-SPY® device description file.
-For information about how to override the default files, see the C-SPY® Debugging Guide for RX.
+For information about how to override the default files, see Config, page 248 and the C-SPY® Debugging Guide for RISC-V.